swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-35-deploy-and-access-the-model-on-kubernetes.md

 kube-system          Active   2m45s
 ```

+!!! tip

+    If you have an existing Kubernetes configuration on your local machine, you can
+    merge your new GCP cluster's credentials into your current kubeconfig using the
+    following command:

+    ```sh title="Execute the following command(s) in a terminal"
+    gcloud container clusters get-credentials $GCP_K8S_CLUSTER_NAME --zone $GCP_K8S_CLUSTER_ZONE
+    ```

 ### Create the Kubernetes configuration files

 In order to deploy the model on Kubernetes, you will need to create the